Travle is currently not available due to COVID-19 regulations

 Links on this page are for the exclusive use of faculty in the Department of Communication.

 New policies have been implemented regarding travel so please follow these steps so that your travel requests and reimbursement claims are processed in a timely manner.
 Once travel plans have been decided, notify the department AC as soon as possible and follow the steps below to file your travel paperwork.
-For domestic travel, you must submit request a minimum of 50 days prior to travel.
-For international travel, you must submit request 75 days prior to travel.
+For domestic travel, you must submit your request a minimum of 50 days prior to travel.
+For international travel, you must submit your request 75 days prior to travel.

 Step 1: Complete: Online Travel Form to submit your travel details and estimates.
 If you have nothing to claim, please type n/a.
 You will receive a copy of the form once you press submit.

 Step 2: Gather and Submit: Receipts, estimates, confirmations, and map (for mileage) to department AC.
 If you are attending an event or conference, also provide copy of announcement or schedule.

 STEP 4: Are you claiming mileage?
 Any state employee driving on university business must complete the Defensive Driving Program before traveling to receive mileage reimbursement.